Arinsz/cloudutveckling/Readme.md

 ---
 ## Introduction

-Arins Tech Store is a Spring Boot application using AWS Cognito with a SQL database on EC2(Linux AMI).
+Arins Tech Store is a Spring Boot application using AWS Cognito with a database on EC2(Linux AMI) based on your choice of deployment.
 This application is designed to manage tech products, with features including:

 ### Key Features